-Trafficking in persons, or human trafficking, is a crime in the United States and globally.
-The Department of Defense is committed to ending this human rights violation through the Combating Trafficking in Persons program.
+Human trafficking is a crime in the United States and globally.
+The Defense Department is committed to ending this human rights violation through the Combating Trafficking in Persons program.

-Human trafficking includes sex trafficking, forced labor and child soldiering.
-Though it may seem like these abuses happen only in faraway places, trafficking in persons occurs in the United States as well.
-The military community can do its part to prevent human trafficking, by:
+Human trafficking includes sex trafficking, labor trafficking (also called forced labor) and child soldiering.
+Though it may seem as if these abuses happen only in faraway places, trafficking in persons occurs in the United States, as well.
+Here are some ways the military community can do its part to prevent human trafficking:

-The first step is learning about Combating Trafficking in Persons.
+The first step is learning about CTIP.
 You can explore the resources provided on this page, or visit the program webpage, which provides information, training and resources.

 Courses